Ron Chernow: Ulysses S. Grant

 In 2011, Chernow signed a deal to write a comprehensive biography on Ulysses S. Grant.
 Chernow explained his transition from writing about George Washington to Grant: "Makes some sense as progression.
 Towering general of Revolution to towering general of Civil War.
 Both two-term presidents, though with very different results."
 Grant was released on October 10, 2017, and the biography strongly argues against the conventional wisdom that Grant was an "adequate president, a dull companion and a roaring drunk."
 The book received overwhelmingly positive reviews and was named by The New York Times as one of the 10 Best Books of 2017.

 Literary biography

 Mark Twain

-In 2025, Chernow wrote a full length biography of Mark Twain released by Penguin Press.
+In 2025, Chernow wrote a full-length biography of Mark Twain released by Penguin Press.

+Dedication to biographical research

+Chernow is dedicated to deep, comprehensive research in preparing his biographies.
+"Ron often uses the phrase 'Never underestimate the laziness of your predecessors'," according to Chernow's friend Roger Lowenstein.

 Board memberships

 In 1990, Chernow became a member of the PEN American Center.
-In 2006, he was named as the President of the Board of Trustees, succeeding novelist Salman Rushdie.
+In 2006, he was named as the president of the board of trustees, succeeding novelist Salman Rushdie.